Azure/azure-sdk-for-java/sdk/eventgrid/azure-messaging-eventgrid/README.md

 The events sent to the topic or domain will be stored into the subscription's endpoint, also known as ["Event Handler"](https://docs.microsoft.com/en-us/azure/event-grid/event-handlers).

-You may use the event handler's SDK to receive the events and then use the `EventGridDeserializer.parseCloudEvents()` or `EventGridDeserializer.parseEventGridEvents()` of this SDK to deserialize the events, which are in JSON format.
-The payload of the events can be in binary, String, or JSON data.
+You may use the event handler's SDK to receive the events and then use the `EventGridDeserializer` of this SDK to deserialize the events, which are in JSON format.
+The data part of the events can be in binary, String, or JSON data.

 ## Examples

-### Sending Events
+### Sending Events To Event Grid Topics

 Events can be sent in the `EventGridEvent`, `CloudEvent`, or a custom schema, as detailed in the Key Concepts above.
 The topic or domain must be configured to accept the schema being sent.
 For simplicity,